 To become an owner/sampler tester or to certify a friend/neighbor.
 (If you were already certified, you will need to send us a copy of your certificate.)
 You will need to follow these instructions to test your goats and become certified.
 There is no fee for the certification and once you are certified, that does not expire unless you go over a 1 year period of not testing.
 Only then do we require you to retake the test.

 We will start you through the quick tester training for owner sampler or to register a tester for your area.
-Watch these series of videos that explain the paperwork.
-Once you have watched the videos we will send you the test.
+Please email us here to request a copy of the training guide.
+Then you can click here for the certification test.

 You will need to get you a scale to test with.
 The scale must be approved by the Quality Certification Services in order for your tests to be official.
 We have scales that we can sell you.
 They are $35 plus $8 to calibrate plus shipping.
 Your scale will need to be calibrated each year.
 If you would like to purchase your own, you can take a look at the approved devices at this website.

-Now it is time for you to send us your sample vials, paperwork, and scale/meters to begin testing your goats.
-Once you receive the package we will send you with the listed items you can begin testing your does.
+Now it is time for us to send your sample vials, paperwork, and scale/meters to begin testing your goats.
+Once you receive the package you can begin testing your does.

 For official testing you will need to test your herd monthly even if you dry off your entire herd.
-In that case, you will continue to send me your monthly paperwork listing if there are any changes etc. You can have no less than 10 tests in one year but 12 is preferred.
+In that case, you will continue to send us your monthly paperwork listing if there are any changes etc. You can have no less than 8 tests in one year but 10-12 is preferred.

 Note: Once a year you will need to complete a verification test required by the ADGA.
 This cannot be completed by your regular tester but can be completed by anyone who is not financially involved in your dairy.